Remdesivir (Veklury)

 Aetna considers remdesivir (Veklury) medically necessary for treatment of COVID-19 in non-hospitalized, high-risk members when all of the following criteria are met:

-3. Member has at least one ongoing symptom consistent with COVID-19 within 7 days before treatment (e.g., fever, cough, fatigue, shortness of breath, sore throat, headache, myalgia/arthralgia); and
+- Member will have at least one ongoing symptom consistent with COVID-19 within 7 days before treatment (e.g., fever, cough, fatigue, shortness of breath, sore throat, headache, myalgia/arthralgia); and

-5. Hepatic function and prothrombin time have been assessed prior to starting the requested medication and will be monitored while receiving therapy as clinically appropriate; and
+- Renal function, hepatic function, and prothrombin time have been taken prior to starting remdesivir and will be monitored while receiving therapy as clinically appropriate; and

 See Dosage and Administration and Background sections for additional information.